 Energy recovery from wastewater can be captured in the form of biogas, primarily methane, or biofuels like bioethanol that are generated during the anaerobic digestion of organic matter.

-Nutrient recovery involves processes such as biologically enhanced phosphorus and ammonia recovery, eliminating the need for chemical additives and providing fertilizer and feedstocks for agriculture, and to purify liquid streams for safe water reuse.
+Nutrient recovery involves processes such as biologically enhanced phosphorus and ammonia recovery, eliminating the need for chemical additives and providing fertiliser and feedstocks for agriculture, and to purify liquid streams for safe water reuse.

 “Nutrients can be returned as fertilisers, organic carbon energy can be harnessed for power generation, or used as a feedstock to replace fossil fuels," Professor Liu said.